ycrc/Lmod-standard-environment/README.md

 # Lmod-standard-environment
 standard module and module tracking

-Make sure to copy the appropriate cluster StdEnv.lua SitePackage.lua to the right place for each cluster:
+Make sure to copy the appropriate cluster StdEnv.lua and SitePackage.lua to the right place for each cluster:

 | Cluster | Location        |
 |---------|-----------------|